zufre/sinatra-shotgun-server-cb-000/README.md

 ![Shotgun Working](https://dl.dropboxusercontent.com/s/0dwm67kbwvbope1/2015-09-15%20at%2011.12%20PM.png)

-You can pass `shotgun` most CLI arguments and flags that `rackup` accepts.
+You can pass to `shotgun` most CLI arguments and flags that `rackup` accepts.

 Now, with your shotgun server still running, change the text in the string in the controller action: